apache/qpid/qpid/java/jca/example/README.txt

 Sample geronimo-ra.xml
     A sample geronimo-ra.xml file is provided to create destinations and ManagedConnectionFactories in the Geronimo environment.
 This file is semantically equivalent to the JBoss *-ds.xml artifact.

+Sample glassfish-resources.xml
+    A sample glassfish-resources.xml file is provided to create JMS destinations and ManagedConnectionFactories in the Glassfish environemnt.

 A build.xml file
     An ant build.xml file to configure, install and deploy the aforementioned components.